Danny Julian Boggs: Circuit conflict

 Boggs sparked controversy in 2001 by accusing then-Chief Judge Boyce F. Martin Jr. of violating Sixth Circuit procedural rules by assigning himself to panels, withholding from the full court information about en banc petitions, and manipulating the timing of orders.
 The procedural manipulations affected the outcome of two major cases: Grutter v.
 Bollinger, an affirmative action case against the University of Michigan Law School, and In re Byrd, 269 F.3d 585 (6th Cir.
 2001), a death penalty case.
 In both of these en banc cases Judge Boggs wrote a dissent that included a detailed description of the procedural irregularities involved.
 Judicial Watch, a conservative group, filed a judicial misconduct complaint against Judge Boyce Martin regarding the same matter.
-Judge Boggs recused himself from the subsequent panel inquiry, which found a rule violation by Judge Martin but recommended no action in light of changed procedural circuit rules and internal reforms implemented since at the court.
+Judge Boggs recused himself from the subsequent panel inquiry, which found a rule violation by Judge Martin but recommended no action in light of changed procedural circuit rules and internal reforms since implemented at the court.

 Judicial style and clerks

 One unusual feature of Judge Boggs's managing style is a general knowledge quiz he gives to clerkship applicants.
 The quiz strongly emphasizes history, geography, literature, and classics.
 Judge Boggs said that he uses the answers to gain insight into potential clerks' interests and personalities.
-Three of his former clerks appeared on the ABC game show Who Wants to Be a Millionaire at the peak of the show's popularity in 2001, and two of them used him as their "phone-a-friend."
-Boggs's other clerks went on to become White House Counsel (Pat Cipollone), White House Deputy National Security Advisor in the Obama administration (Avril Haines), and Chairman of the Federal Energy Regulatory Commission (James Danly).
+Three of his former clerks appeared on the ABC game show Who Wants to Be a Millionaire at the peak of the show's popularity in 2001, and two of them used him as their "phone-a-friend".
+Boggs's other clerks went on to become White House Counsel (Pat Cipollone), Director of National Intelligence in the Biden administration (Avril Haines), and Chairman of the Federal Energy Regulatory Commission (James Danly).